yann-Choho/Advanced_ML_project/README.md

 ### How to reproduce our results

 By running the notebook attack_defences.ipynb you will obtain every accuracy result we found.
 It starts by running the notebook Chinese_MNIST_preprocessing.ipynb which preprocesses the data from the dataset we chose, and then you have the training of the model before every attack then defense methods.
 At the end of each method there are performance tests and visualisation of the perturbation on the images.
 You can also find several other notebooks containing some methods alone.

+Each cell of the notebook has comment to esly understand what what we mean, and when we use code from others authors we reported it in the markdown before the code, else , it is totaly from us.